Dive Advice Travel

-Also, as of January 2017, Misool donates $50 to their registered charity, Misool Foundation, for every guest booking after January1, 2017.
+For each guest booked, Misool donates $100 USD to their registered Indonesian charity, Misool Foundation.
+This helps protect the world's richest reefs by funding their ranger patrols, paying school teachers' wages, and intercepting ocean-bound plastics.
 Misool Foundation operates the Ranger Patrol protecting the 300,000 acre Misool Marine Reserve as well as Misool Community Recycling Project and the Misool Manta Project.

 This is one of those rare opportunities to take part in truly sustainable tourism.

 Meals are served the beach-front restaurant which offers an emphasis on fresh local food.
 Breakfast and lunch are served buffet-style - a mini-breakfast before the first dive, a giant cooked breakfast after the first dive.
 Lunch is served family-style.
 Afternoon teatime features homemade treats and savoury snacks.
 Dinner is served restaurant style, so your meal is always prepared fresh even if you're planning a night dive.
 An all-day a la carte menu available.